kocaiin/zth/README.md

 # Mood Recipe Recommender

-A simple web application that recommends recipes based on your mood.
+A simple web application that recommends music based on your mood.

 ## Features

 - Select your current mood from four options: Happy, Sad, Tired, or Stressed
-- Get a random recipe recommendation based on your mood
+- Get a random music recommendation based on your mood
-- Request a new recipe if you don't like the current one
+- Request a new music if you don't like the current one
 - Simple and intuitive interface

 ## Setup